Automation: Industrial Automation and Industry 4.0

 The rise of industrial automation is directly tied to the "Fourth Industrial Revolution", which is better known now as Industry 4.0.
 Originating from Germany, Industry 4.0 encompasses numerous devices, concepts, and machines, as well as the advancement of the industrial internet of things (IIoT).
-An "Internet of Things is a seamless integration of diverse physical objects in the Internet through a virtual representation."
-These new revolutionary advancements have drawn attention to the world of automation in an entirely new light and shown ways for it to grow to increase productivity and efficiency in machinery and manufacturing facilities.
+An "Internet of Things is a seamless integration of diverse physical objects in the Internet through a virtual representation".
+These new advancements have drawn attention to the world of automation and have shown ways for it to increase productivity and efficiency in machinery and manufacturing facilities.
 Industry 4.0 works with the IIoT and software/hardware to connect in a way that (through communication technologies) add enhancements and improve manufacturing processes.
-Being able to create smarter, safer, and more advanced manufacturing is now possible with these new technologies.
-It opens up a manufacturing platform that is more reliable, consistent, and efficient than before.
-Implementation of systems such as SCADA is an example of software that takes place in Industrial Automation today.
-SCADA is a supervisory data collection software, just one of the many used in Industrial Automation.
-Industry 4.0 vastly covers many areas in manufacturing and will continue to do so as time goes on.
+Being able to create more advanced manufacturing is now possible with these new technologies.
+It opens up an improved manufacturing platform.
+Implementation of systems such as SCADA is an example of software that takes place in industrial automation today.
+SCADA is a supervisory data collection software, just one of the many used in industrial automation.
+Industry 4.0 covers many areas in manufacturing.